gioui-plugins/gio-plugins/auth/README.md

 ## Security

-Not all providers supports PKCE (I'm aim at you, Apple).
-Consider as recommended to use "Nonce" as additional security measure, not just for replay attacks.
+Not all providers supports PKCE (Apple, who have guessed?!).

+It's not publicly recommended or endorsed.
+However, I recommend to use "Nonce" as additional security measure, not just for replay attacks.
+That is explained below.

+**Not that it don't prevent impersonation attacks (some other app pretending to be your app), that is issue related to OAuth2/OpenID Connect via CustomScheme/DeepLinking.**

 ### Recommended Flow

-If you are connecting to your own backend, for authentication, you should use the following flow:
+If you are connecting to your own backend, for authentication, you can use the following flow:

-1. Client: Generate a random byte sequence (>= 32 bytes)
+1. Client: Generate a random byte sequence (usually 32 bytes)
     - You may need to store the random byte sequence, if you are on a web environment (JS/WASM).
     - You may want to set additional cookies to prevent CSRF and can combine that if this random-sequence.
 2. Client: Creates a Hash (using any secure PRP/Hash) and encodes it.
-3. Client: Define the `Nonce` as the pre-image of the hash (the value of step 1) and to the request (using Open function from Auth).
+3. Client: When calling `Open`, defines the `Nonce` as the image/result of the hash (the value of step 2).
+4. User: Authenticates on the provider (that is Google/Apple, external service).
+The provider will send the response to the client (using the custom scheme or some native way).
-4. Client: Once the response received from the provider, along with the pre-image to your backend.
+5. Client: Once the response is received (from step 4), send the OpenID (or other value) AND the pre-image (value from step 1) to your backend-server.
-5. Server: Validates the OpenID Connect signature and the `Nonce` (using the pre-image).
+6. Server: Validates the OpenID Connect signature and the `Nonce` (using the pre-image sent on step 5).

 That will prevent replay attacks, since the `Nonce` must be unique for each request.
 Also, it will prevent someone from stealing the `id_token` and using it on your backend, since the `Nonce` must match if the provided pre-image.

+So, if other app gets the response from the provider, it will not be able to use it on your backend, since it doesn't know the pre-image used for the Nonce.

 Additionally, it's possible to combine other information into the `Nonce`, and use similarly to `State`.